kmcgillivray/a-web-pattern-language/page/A fantastic map of the web.md

 * Web archaeology – digging for artifacts
 * Foundations – publish, build, and access
 * A domain of one's own – privacy, building skills
 * [Doomsday predictions](https://www.adrianshort.co.uk/2011/09/25/its-the-end-of-the-web-as-we-know-it/) and false memory: "In 1994, there were fewer than 3,000 websites online.
 By 2014, there were more than 1 billion."
+(Arguably the indieweb is bigger now than it ever has been and remains as richly quirky and creative.)
 [Link](https://www.theatlantic.com/technology/archive/2015/10/raiders-of-the-lost-web/409210/)

 ## The cozyweb network: all good things of this earth flow into the city